How to hold the drumsticks

 The traditional grip is commonly used in jazz and marching band drumming.
 It involves holding the left stick differently from the right stick, as the left hand typically plays snare drum while the right hand handles the hi-hat or ride cymbal.

-See also How to apply for a water meter
+See also How to prepare jerusalem artichokes

 In the traditional grip, hold the left stick between your thumb and the side of your index finger.
 Your palm should be facing up, and the stick should rest diagonally across your fingers.
 Place your other fingers around the stick for stability.
 For the right hand, use the matched grip described above.